AlbertKurtz/math-challenge/README.md

 ![mathchallenge](./logo_title/mathchallenge.png)

-Math Challenge is one of the firs games/prototypes I made.
+Math Challenge is one of the first games/prototypes I made with the Godot Game Engine (https://godotengine.org/ ).

-It is a game about doing fast calculation with the basic operations +, -, *, /
+It is a game about doing fast calculations with the basic operations +, -, *, /

 There is a countdown clock that refreshes every 10 answers, with a progressively lower amount of time added to the clock.
 Each time the player gains additional time, the difficulty of the questions increases.